serverless-operations/serverless-step-functions/README.md

 ```

 #### Current Gotcha
-Please keep this gotcha in mind when using this tips.
+Please keep this gotcha in mind if you want to reference the `name` from the `resources` section.
 To generate Logical ID for CloudFormation, the plugin transforms the specified name in serverless.yml based on the following scheme.

 - Transform a leading character into uppercase
 - Transform `-` into Dash